History of India (1947–present): Partition of India

 "I find no parallel in history for a body of converts and their descendants claiming to be a nation apart from the parent stock."

 — Mahatma Gandhi, opposing the division of India on the basis of religion in 1945.

-The assassination of Mohandas Gandhi on 30 January 1948 was carried out by Nathuram Godse, who held him responsible for partition and charged that Mohandas Gandhi was appeasing Muslims.
+The assassination of Mahatma Gandhi on 30 January 1948 was carried out by Nathuram Godse, who held him responsible for partition and charged that Mahatma Gandhi was appeasing Muslims.
 More than one million people flooded the streets of Delhi to follow the procession to cremation grounds and pay their last respects.

 In 1949, India recorded almost 1 million Hindu refugees into West Bengal and other states from East Pakistan, owing to communal violence, intimidation, and repression from Muslim authorities.
 The plight of the refugees outraged Hindus and Indian nationalists, and the refugee population drained the resources of Indian states, who were unable to absorb them.
 While not ruling out war, Prime Minister Nehru and Sardar Patel invited Liaquat Ali Khan for talks in Delhi.
 Although many Indians termed this appeasement, Nehru signed a pact with Liaquat Ali Khan that pledged both nations to the protection of minorities and creation of minority commissions.
 Although opposed to the principle, Patel decided to back this pact for the sake of peace, and played a critical role in garnering support from West Bengal and across India, and enforcing the provisions of the pact.
 Khan and Nehru also signed a trade agreement, and committed to resolving bilateral disputes through peaceful means.
 Steadily, hundreds of thousands of Hindus returned to East Pakistan, but the thaw in relations did not last long, primarily owing to the Kashmir dispute.